Mille-feuille: Russia

-Later, the cake became a standard dessert in the Soviet cuisine.
+Later, the cake became a standard dessert in Soviet cuisine.
 Nowadays, the Napoleon remains one of the most popular cakes in Russia and other post-Soviet countries.
 It typically has more layers than the French archetype, but the same height.

+In popular culture the mille-feuille is referenced as a special treat for Count Rastov in "A Gentleman in Moscow."

 South Africa

 In South Africa and Zimbabwe, it is called a 'custard slice'.

 Spain

 In the Spanish milhojas, the puff pastry is thin and crunchy.
 They are often far deeper than solely three layers of pastry and can reach up to 6 in tall.

-In the central regions, "milhojas" usually have only two or three layers of puff pastry filled with very thick layers of whipped cream or chantilly.
+In the north of Spain, milhojas are usually filled with creme patissiere and have three or four layers of puff pastry.
+In central Spain, milhojas usually have only two or three layers of puff pastry filled with very thick layers of whipped cream or Chantilly.

 Nordic countries

 In Sweden as well as in Finland, the Napoleonbakelse (Napoleon pastry) is a mille-feuille filled with whipped cream, custard, and jam.
 The top of the pastry is glazed with icing and currant jelly.
-In Denmark it is called napoleonskage and in Norway napoleonskake, both meaning 'Napoleon cake'.
+In Denmark it is called napoleonskage and in Norway napoleonskake, both meaning "Napoleon cake".